 Eating salmon you can afford is better than not eating it at all.

 I think the reason this recipe was so successful at our house was that it added a lot of smoky, slightly spicy and sweet flavors to the salmon.
 Since then, we have expanded our methods of preparing salmon to simply enhance the flavor rather than adding to it (like a simple olive oil, garlic and lemon combination).
-We have experimented with Asian, blackened, and bourbon-glazed recipes.
-We like them all and we like the variety.
+We have experimented with Asian, blackened, bourbon and greek yogurt recipes (like this one).
+We like them all.
+We like variety.

 But we keep coming back to this one!